KJCats/My-Notes/3 - Zettelkasten/Godot Static Body 2D.md

 ---
 # Godot Static Body 2D

 Physics Body that can't be moved.
+If moved by code, it will simple teleport to the new posi

 # References
 [All 219 Godot Nodes Explained In 42 Minutes !](https://www.youtube.com/watch?v=tO2gthp45MA&list=WL&index=1)